anyaevostinar/anyaevostinar.github.io/classes/201-w21/guessing-game-lab.md

 ## Submitting
 This activity is not a homework assignment.
 That means that you're evaluated on whether you attempted all parts of it, but your work will not be graded for correctness as long as a clear effort has been made.
 If you aren't able to complete some parts, great ways to indicate clear effort are to reach out for help before the deadline (note ways you did so in your Collaborations.txt file) and to use comments in the document to indicate things you tried but what went wrong/where you got stuck.
 Feedback on labs and activities is less detailed than on homework.

-Submit your zip file to Moodle as always.
+Download the zip of your code from Repl.it and upload it to Moodle.

 ## Extensions
 Finished making your game?